Simplemux/simplemux/documentation/scenarios.md

      Raspberry 1                Raspberry 2
 ```

+### Prepare the two devices

-With this script, you create the devices in the left machine:
+With this script, you create the devices in Raspberry 1:
 ```
 # raspberry 1
 # add the interface eth0.3, part of VLAN 3